 - If you want to attach a keyboard or mouse to this server, you must use a USB keyboard or a USB mouse.
-After installing a USB keyboard, you might need to use the Configuration/Setup Utility program to enable keyboardless operation and prevent POST error message 301 from being displayed during startup.
-For information about the Configuration/Setup Utility program, see the User's Guide on the IBM @server Documentation CD. - You might want to create update diskettes that contain the latest baseboard management controller firmware and BIOS code.
+For detailed information about the USB keyboard and how to connect it to your server, see the documentation that comes with the USB keyboard. - The server supports keyboardless operation.
+If a USB keyboard is not connected to the server, when the server is turned on or restarted, error message 301 will appear during POST.
+No action is required.
+POST will continue within one minute. - You might want to create update diskettes that contain the latest baseboard management controller firmware and BIOS code.
 Use an external USB diskette drive if you want to attach a diskette drive to this server.
 For information about updating the baseboard management controller firmware and BIOS code, see the User's Guide on the IBM @server Documentation CD.